oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

       GiB: 1073741824
       TB:  1000000000000
       TiB: 1099511627776
+    canonical_unit: B

   length:
-    derived_from: scalar-unit
+    derived_from: NonNegativeNumber
+    base_units: { m: 1.0 } # Note prefixes are defined so will be appended to this base unit
-    unit_symbol_map: *ISO80000 # First use of the YAML anchor and alias
+    prefixes: *ISO80000 # First use of the YAML anchor and alias
-    unit_suffix: m  # Note suffix is defined so will be appended to entries in the unit_symbol_map

   mass:
-    derived_from: scalar-unit
+    derived_from: NonNegativeNumber
+    base_units:
+      g: 1.0 # Prefixes defined so again just one base unit
-    unit_symbol_map: *ISO80000 # Note map is used by both length and mass by means of YAML anchor and alias
+  prefixes: *ISO80000 # Note map is used by both length and mass by means of YAML anchor and alias
-    unit_suffix: g

 node_types:
   box: